 Once you’ve figured out which phase you’re in, figuring out when exactly you’ll get your first dose is the tricky part.

 Low supplies of vaccines and logistics issues so far had kept Virginia from being able to expand its vaccinations to other groups on a large scale, outside of some cases in which people in non-priority groups were given doses that were getting ready to go bad.
 Experts say poor planning and lack of help from the federal level is main source of the issues, saying states just don’t have the resources.

 Long-term care residents and staff, as well as health care workers were first in line for the vaccine, in the 1a category.
-Vaccinations in this group started last month, and state officials say 1a is expected to be vaccinated around the end of January.
+Vaccinations in this group started in December.

 1b includes frontline essential workers, people age 75 and older, and people living in correctional facilities, homeless shelters or migrant labor camps.
 Teachers are also included in this group, something Gov. Ralph Northam said was critical to getting schools back open for in-person learning.

-Phase 1b is expected to take several weeks to months, with the next phase, 1c, taking “well into the spring” to vaccinate, Gov. Ralph Northam said last week.
-That group includes adults over 65, people with high risk medical conditions and other essential workers such as food service and transportation.
+Phase 1b could take months, with the next phase, 1c, taking “well into the spring” to vaccinate, Gov. Ralph Northam said last week.

 The general public was expected to be able to receive vaccines by early to mid-summer, but Northam’s office told the Virginia Mercury that’s now expected to be about mid-summer to fall.
 That’s if Virginia gets up to its goal of at least 50,000 doses administered a day, which could be helped through plans from the Biden administration to stop withholding second doses from Pfizer and Moderna shipments.